 Yes.
 One PVC coated coupling with flexible overlapping sleeves is included with each length.

 Smooth couplings eliminate areas where harmful, corrosive elements can gather and have detrimental effects on the coated conduit system.
 It is also not recommended to use a wrench or other tool on the coupling as this could result in damaging the PVC coating.

 Yes.
 The degree of bends available: 11-1/4°, 15°, 22-1/2°, 30°, 45°, 90° Large radius PVC coated elbows are also available upon request in 24″, 36″, 48″ and 60″?

 Calbond PVC Coated GRC is produced using Galvanized Rigid Conduit GRC that meets UL6 standards.
 It is hot-dipped galvanized inside and outside, ensuring metal-to-metal contact and galvanic protection against corrosion.

 UL6A, Calpipe Industries, Inc. UL® File Number is E230584.

 - Aluminum Yield is approximately 13,000 PSI

 - Steel GRC Yield is approximately 32,000 PSI

 The difference in Form 7 to Form 8 conduit bodies is in the way the lid connects to the fitting.
-The Form 7 uses clips on the lid that go under the lip on the fitting.
-The Form 8 has screws that attached directly into the fitting body.
+Form 7 uses clips on the lid that go under the lip on the fitting.
+Form 8 has screws that attached directly to the fitting body.